Overview

 - Escalation Triggered

-Note: The filters and their selected values inherited from the parent stream are displayed in disabled mode, meaning they cannot be modified or removed.
-This restriction ensures the integrity of the parent stream's criteria is maintained, enabling sub-streams to focus exclusively on additional filtering without altering the parent stream's filters.
+Note: The filters and their selected values inherited from the parent stream are displayed.
+This restriction ensures the integrity of the parent stream's criteria is maintained, allowing sub-streams to focus exclusively on selecting one of the values chosen at the parent level for each filter.
+Additionally, sub-streams can apply new filters that were not selected in the parent stream.
+You can view the filters by clicking Applied Filters in the table view.

 5. Click Save to create the sub-stream.